There are a number of different ways to assess the most eco friendly, sustainable and ethical foods and food diet types.

 It could also measure the different types of pollution that a particular type of food could contribute to – air pollution, water pollution, land and soil pollution, waste pollution, and so on.

-Ethics are subjective/individual to a person, and can involve any aspect of food production or food gathering.
+Ethics differ between individuals (i.e. they are subjective), and can involve any aspect of food production or food gathering.

 Hierarchy Of What Might Be The Most Sustainable, Eco Friendly & Ethical Foods

 – Wild Caught Animals